IPESE/REHO/docs/sections/3_Model.rst

 The units are parametrized by:

 - Specific cost (fixed and variable costs, valid for a limited range :math:`f_{min}` - :math:`f_{max}`)
-- Environmental impact (= grey energy encompassing the manufacturing of the unit, and distributed over the lifetime of the unit, see `List of LCA criteria`_)
+- Environmental impact (= grey energy encompassing the manufacturing of the unit, and distributed over the lifetime of the unit)
 - Thermodynamics properties (efficiency, temperature of operation)

 Building-level units